databio/Rplugins/README.md

 # Rplugins demo packages

 This repo demonstrates how to write simple R plugins.
-There are 2 packages here, a host package (the one that will run the plugin), and the plugin package.
+There are 2 R packages here, a host package (the one that will run the plugin), and the plugin package.

 The host package has a function, that would be run by a user.
 It does whatever the host package should do.
 It also runs a plugin function, if one exists.